matplotlib/matplotlib/doc/users/cheatsheets/matplotlib-for-excel-users.rst

     print(x[3]) # This will print 4
     # etc...

 When calling these values you can also use these values for different calculations.
-I suggest now looking in to the `Python Beginners Guide <https://wiki.python.org/moin/BeginnersGuide>`_ if you are not yet familiar with Python itself.
-If you know your way with Python but want to do some calculations (like sum) with you data before plotting I suggest looking in to the `Numpy Beginners Guide <https://numpy.org/doc/stable/user/absolute_beginners.html>`_.
+I suggest now looking into the `Python Beginners Guide <https://wiki.python.org/moin/BeginnersGuide>`_ if you are not yet familiar with Python itself.
+If you know your way with Python but want to do some calculations (like sum) with your data before plotting I suggest looking into the `Numpy Beginners Guide <https://numpy.org/doc/stable/user/absolute_beginners.html>`_.

-In the section plots_and_charts_ you will find a list of references to the different plots that matplotlib has to offer that look like Excel graphs.
+In the section plots_and_charts_excel_ you will find a list of references to the different plots that matplotlib has to offer that look like Excel graphs.
 Feel free to use them any time you want.
 For more information on the usage of matplotlib see :doc:`/tutorials/introductory/usage`.

-.. _plots_and_charts:
+.. _plots_and_charts_excel:

 Plots and charts
 ------------------